 of the moon.

-The way this poem is cast as an address to an imagined disciple suggests that the language, here, functions as speech and that we hear, rather than see, these phrases.
-Yet even though the poem appears to be an act of speaking, the writing (and its logic) is—as with “The Red Wheelbarrow”—essentially visual rather than aural.
+The poem’s language, because cast as an address to an imagined disciple, seems to suggest that the writing, here, functions as stored speech and that we should hear, rather than see, these phrases.
+But, as with “The Red Wheelbarrow,” the poem’s system and logic is actually visual (emphasizing writing as itself language) rather than aural.

-For one thing, the disciple is less an auditor than a device that provides an occasion for the speaker to enact a particular heightened awareness to the visual scene, an awareness that one achieves by setting aside prior conceptions of what might make the scene beautiful in order to experience the visual elements and their relationship freshly.
+For one thing, the disciple is less an auditor than a device that provides an occasion for the speaker to respond to the visual scene (imagined or actual) and develop how it might best be composed in writing.
+This requires, first, setting aside prior conceptions of what might make the scene beautiful in order to experience its elements and their relationship freshly.
 This scrupulous regard for the scene, this rejection of painterly and poetic conventions of the picturesque, allows the speaker to perceive the scene actively and participate in it.
-As with “The Red Wheelbarrow,” so much “depends” on this imaginative apprehension of world and the way a heightened attention to actual, perceptual details makes it possible.
-But also “To a Solitary Disciple” illustrates and defines the nature of the looking that supports the writing of poems such as “The Red Wheelbarrow.”
+As with “The Red Wheelbarrow,” so much “depends” on this imaginative apprehension of world.
+But also “To a Solitary Disciple” delineates the nature of the looking that supports the writing of poems such as “The Red Wheelbarrow.”
 It shows the speaker avoiding (and instructing the imagined disciple to avoid) both conventional perceptions of the picturesque and conventional expressions of it.
-One must break out of the habit of being satisfied with seeing “that its color/is shell pink” if one is to grasp—and to compose—the scene’s actual set of relationships and its dynamism.
-And by doing this one can reach a moment where the perception of “the jasmine lightness/of the moon” is poetic rather than trite because it is engaged specifically and as if directly without conventional mediations.
-This enables the image to function as the apprehension and expression of what is actually there and also as an imaginative intensification of it that can enable the viewer to experience the energy of the scene.
+One reject the conventional satisfaction of seeing “that its color/is shell pink” if one is to grasp—and express—the scene’s actual set of relationships and its dynamism.
+And by doing this one can reach a moment where the perception of “the jasmine lightness/of the moon” is genuine rather than trite because it is engaged specifically and as if directly without conventional mediations.
+This enables the image to function as the apprehension and expression of what is actually there and also as an imaginative intensification of it that can enable the viewer to apprehend the scene’s energy.

 Rather notice, mon cher,